rolandhimself/rolandhimself/README.md

 - 👋 Hi, I’m Roland
 - 👀 I’m interested in ...
-Cybersecurity and JS
+Cybersecurity and Software development
 - 🌱 I’m currently learning ...
-Javascript
+React Native
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... building mobile apps
 - 📫 How to reach me ...
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
+I'm batman

 <!---
 rolandhimself/rolandhimself is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.